xhubio/nanook-website/docs/tutorials/createEquivalenceClassTable.md

 # Create an initial table

 Create an empty spread sheet and enter all the fields from the specification.
-When entering the fields leave some rows between each field.
+When entering the fields, leave some rows between each field.
-The following fields should be entered in the first column.
+The following fields should be entered in the first column:

 1.  userId